Applying product analytics to understand how customers actually use the product.

 If your product has a sufficient user base, collect and analyze quantitative metrics to make your product even better.
 The best way to get these metrics is to use product analytics.

 It is better to first outline specific business objectives for the data you plan to collect.
 It will help you to avoid wasting resources and time on gathering data your business won’t be able to put to productive use.

 Product analytics data is usually broken down into events that describe actions users take with your product.
 It can be access to a feature, sending a message, or opening a new screen.
 The tracking plan can be created with the help of a simple spreadsheet.

-Do not be lazy to research all available product analytics tools on the market.
-Since no platform performs all of the tasks, you’ll likely need to sign up for a couple of these tools to implement your unique product analytics strategy.
+Do not be lazy and research all available product analytics tools on the market.
+Since no platform performs all tasks, you’ll likely need to sign up for a couple of these tools to implement your unique product analytics strategy.

 - This is a bad practice when you get to the end of an experiment and realize you don’t have all the events you need.
 Try to run analysis before you start the experiment using some dummy data.
 This will help you to quickly understand the gaps in what you’re capturing.